lefht/securepi/README.md

 ## Conclusion

-This script simplifies the process of securing a Raspberry PIs by automating common security configurations.
+This script simplifies the process of securing a Raspberry Pi by automating common security configurations.
 By running it, you ensure your system is protected with a:
 - firewall
 - fail2ban
 - automatic security updates
 - secure SSH configuration.